strawgate/fastmcp-agents/docs/wrapping/config.md

 ## Example Configuration

-For a great example of the declarative configuration, see the augmented version of Wrale's [`mcp-server-tree-sitter` MCP Server](./fastmcp_agents/bundled/servers/wrale_mcp-server-tree-sitter.yml).
+For a comprehensive example of the declarative configuration, please refer to the augmented version of Wrale's [`mcp-server-tree-sitter` MCP Server configuration file](./fastmcp_agents/bundled/servers/wrale_mcp-server-tree-sitter.yml).
+This bundled file serves as the primary example and demonstrates various configuration options.

 ```yaml
 mcpServers: